m7medVision/lazycommit/README.md

 ## Features

 - Generates 10 commit message suggestions from your staged diff
-- Providers: GitHub Copilot (default), OpenAI, OpenRouter
+- Providers: GitHub Copilot (default), OpenAI
 - Interactive config to pick provider/model and set keys
 - Simple output suitable for piping into TUI menus (one message per line)